TheSoftwareHouse/Kakunin/docs/form-handlers.md

 ## File Handler

-`file` - adds file, by providing file name (file must be in data folder)
+`file` - adds the file, by providing a file name (file must be in the data folder)

 ## CKEditor Handler